 Tybee also played an important military role at the outbreak of the American Civil War.
 First, Confederates occupied the Island.
-In December of 1861, the Rebel forces, under orders from Robert E. Lee, withdrew to Fort Pulaski to defend Savannah and the Savannah River.
-Union forces commanded by Quincy Adams Gilmore took control of Tybee and constructed cannon batteries on the west side of Tybee, facing Fort Pulaski about one mile away.
-On April 11th, 1862, those cannon batteries fired a new weapon called “Rifled Cannon” at Fort Pulaski and changed forever the way the world protected coastal areas.
-Within 30 hours, the rifled guns had such a devastating effect on the brick fort, that it was surrendered.
+In December of 1861, the Confederate forces, under orders from Robert E. Lee, withdrew to Fort Pulaski to defend Savannah and the Savannah River.
+Union forces commanded by Quincy Adams Gilmore took control of Tybee and constructed cannon batteries on the west side of the island, facing Fort Pulaski about one mile away.
+On April 11, 1862, those cannon batteries fired a new weapon called a “Rifled Cannon” at Fort Pulaski and changed forever the way the world protected coastal areas.
+Within 30 hours the rifled guns had such a devastating effect on the brick fort that it was surrendered.
 All forts like Pulaski suddenly became obsolete.

-After the Civil War, Tybee became popular with Savannah residents who escaped the city heat, seeking the cool ocean breezes on the Island.
-There were very few year-around residents before the 1870s, but by the 1890s, there were more than 400 beach cottages and other buildings for summer residents.
+After the Civil War Tybee became popular with Savannah residents who wanted to escape the city heat, seeking the cool ocean breezes on the island.
+There were very few year-around residents before the 1870s, but by the 1890s there were more than 400 beach cottages and other buildings for summer residents.

 In 1855, Fort Screven was built on the north end of Tybee to provide more modern coastal defense.
 Six poured-concrete, low-profile gun batteries and a minefield, along with hundreds of other military buildings, were constructed.
 Gun batteries were named to honor America’s war heroes.
 From 1897 to 1947, Fort Screven was an integral part of America’s Coastal Defense system.
-In 1947, the Fort was closed and sold to the Town of Tybee and tourism returned as a major part of Tybee’s history.
+In 1947, the fort was closed and sold to the town of Tybee Island and tourism returned as a major part of Tybee’s history.

 In 1961, Battery Garland, the former gun battery and magazine storehouse for a 12-inch long-range gun, became the Tybee Island Museum.
-Rooms which once stored six hundred pound projectiles and two hundred pound bags of gun powder now hold the collections and exhibits of over four hundred years of Tybee Island history.
+Rooms which once stored 600 pound projectiles and 200 pound bags of gun powder now hold the collections and exhibits of over 400 years of Tybee Island history.